The seven richest sportsmen of all time

 5. Floyd Mayweather – Career earnings: $1.1 billion

-Floyd Mayweather is a boxer and promoter who is regarded by many as the poud for pound greatest fighter of all time.
-He is number 5 in in our list of the richest sportsmen of all time.
+Floyd ‘Money’ Mayweather is a boxer and promoter who is regarded by many as the pound-for-pound greatest fighter ever and he is number 5 in in our list of the richest sportsmen of all time.

 He is the wealthiest boxer in history, comfortably current and former fighters including Mike Tyson, Evander Holyfield, Lennox Lewis, Oscar De La Hoya, Manny Pacquiao and Anthony Joshua.
 The 43-year old is one of the most lucrative pay-per-view attractions of all time, in any sport.
-He topped the Forbes and Sports Illustrated lists of the 50 highest-paid athletes for four consecutive years between 2012 and 2015 which listing him as the highest-paid athlete in the world.
+He topped the Forbes and Sports Illustrated lists of the 50 highest paid athletes for four consecutive years between 2012 and 2015 which listing him as the best paid in the world.